The Killers: 2019–2021: Imploding the Mirage, Pressure Machine and Keuning's return

-In June 2021, Keuning confirmed that the band had begun working on their eighth album, for which Flowers alluded to an early 2023 release in July 2022.
+2022–present: Aborted eighth album, Rebel Diamonds, and "Bright Lights"

 In March 2022, the band released a deluxe edition of Pressure Machine.
-The next month they kicked off their Imploding the Mirage tour with three nights at the Chelsea Ballroom in the Cosmopolitan of Las Vegas.
+The next month they kicked off the Imploding the Mirage Tour with three nights at the Chelsea Ballroom in the Cosmopolitan of Las Vegas.
 Bassist Mark Stoermer was still absent, his part covered on tour by Jake Blanton, but Stoermer was reportedly interested in recording the band's next album, their eighth.

-On July 8, 2022, the band unveiled their upcoming single "Boy" during their performance at Mad Cool Festival in Madrid.
+On July 8, 2022, the band unveiled their new single, "boy", during their performance at Mad Cool Festival in Madrid.
 The song was written during the Pressure Machine recording sessions but didn't fit the album's aesthetic.
-During an interview with NME Flowers confirmed they have been working on their eighth album, stating there would be more single releases in 2022 leading to the album's release early 2023.
+During an interview with NME, Flowers confirmed they have been working on their eighth album, stating there would be more single releases in 2022, leading to the album's release in early 2023.
+Keuning had previously confirmed that the band had begun working on their eighth album in 2021.

+On August 15, 2023, the band performed at the Black Sea Arena in Shekvetili, Georgia.
+During a performance of the song "For Reasons Unknown", the band attracted controversy as they invited a fan, who happened to be Russian, from the crowd on stage to help them perform the song.
+This was followed by booing by some parts of the crowd.
+The band's lead singer Brandon Flowers tried to defuse the tensions by saying that all Killers fans are "brothers and sisters".
+Some parts of the audience left in protest.
+The band later shared an apology on their social media, saying that they did not want to insult anyone and their message about friendship was misconstrued amid the political tensions between Russia and Georgia and the occupation of Georgian territories by Russia.
+Later that month, Flowers confirmed that the eighth album had been scrapped due to his dissatisfaction with its direction, stating "I don’t think you’ll see us making this type of music any more."